siddharth-pro/gitSiddharth.github.io/_posts/2019-01-03-verifying-designs-with-intel-altera-ips-using-questasim.markdown

 ```

-save this script as altera_lib.tcl in the Questasim root directory path.
+Save this script as altera_lib.tcl in the Questasim root directory path.
 Now open up Questasim and change the directory to the path where you placed
 the tcl file i.e. in the root directory.

-Now run the file from the console using do command ``` do altera_lib.tcl ```.
+Now run the file from the transcript window using do command ``` do altera_lib.tcl ```.

 This will take a while.
 After that's done, check the Questasim installation folder for the new folders created by the command.